umbraco/UmbracoDocs/13/umbraco-engage/developers/introduction/performance.md

 # Performance

-Within Umbraco Engage we have implemented several performance optimizations and there are also some configurations you can do yourself to optimize the performance of your Umbraco solution with Umbraco Engage.
+Umbraco Engage is optimized for performance and you configure it to optimize the performance further.

 ## Separate processes for storing, parsing, and reporting